 issues can inhibit connections that might become more than casual/superficial,

-or cause one to maintain relationships that are unfulfilling
+or cause one to retain relationships that feel unfulfilling

-to ameliorate their ever-present terror of rejection, or being
+in adulthood, to ameliorate their ever-present terror of rejection,

 Whether physical loss of the

 mother constitutes part of this core deficit or not, enmeshment issues

 stemming from emotional abandonment triggers are easily implanted

 when a woman's needs are not met by her spouse or partner, they're